kodetroll/ps2_term/README.md

 git clone https://github.com/kodetroll/ps2_term.git

 Discussion
 ----------------
 Allows user to connect a PS2 keyboard and a 24X2 character (HD44780 style) LCD display to the Futurlec board and use this as a serial terminal.
 The code will not fit on a 2313, so a ATTiny4313 was selected instead.
-This project uses modified copies of Peter Fleury's LCD library (Hacked to accomodate no RW pin on the LCD) and Jurre Hanema's PS2KBD library.
+This project uses modified copies of Peter Fleury's LCD library (Hacked to accomodate no RW pin on the LCD, a Futurlec derp) and Jurre Hanema's PS2KBD library.

 Hardware
 ----------------
 The PS2 keyboard has four connections that must be dealt with.
 Power, ground, clock and data.
 Power is supplied to the keyboard from the Futurlec boards VCC connection, as is ground.
 The PS2 keyboard clock is attached to INT1 (as this signal needs to be handled by an interrupt) and the data is attached to a GPIO pin (usually PB4).
 These pins can easily be accessed via the EXP20 connector on the Futurlec board.
 The LCD is connected via the LCD connector on the